aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## Awards

-* 2020 -- GECCO Best paper at the Search-Based Software Engineering (SBSE) Track.
-Nominee to best paper awarded
+* 2020 -- [GECCO](https://gecco-2020.sigevo.org/index.html/HomePage) Best paper at the Search-Based Software Engineering (SBSE) Track.
+Nominee to conference best paper award.
 * 2019 -- Best PhD dissertation presented in 2017 in Software Engineering, awarded by the [SISTEDES](https://www.sistedes.es/) society.
 * 2019 -- Early-stage researcher for his research in the field of software development and testing of industrial applications, awarded by [SCIE](https://www.scie.es) and [Fundación BBVA](https://www.fbbva.es/).